-Able to be controlled by injections, tablets, chewables, spot ons and collars, our veterinarians provide expert advice managing fleas, heartworms, intestinal worms and other parasites that your pet may encounter.
+Ascot Veterinary is able to provide parasite control by means of injections, tablets, chewables, spot ons and collars for your small animals.
+Our veterinarians provide expert advice managing fleas, heartworms, intestinal worms and other parasites that your pet may encounter.

 Nematodes (roundworms) and Cestodes (flea tapeworms, hydatid tapeworms and hookworms) can cause a range of issues in pets.

 Mainly affecting young dogs and puppies, roundworms live freely in the bowel and can cause digestive upset, gas, pot bellied appearances and poor growth.
 Roundworms are also extremely common in kittens.

 Flea tapeworm is the most common tapeworm found in dogs.
 It rarely causes issues for adults but can affect puppies in a similar way to roundworms.
 Spread by fleas as the intermediate host, the most effective protection is good flea prevention.